 Goal Actions Timing Brand a "Business First" Service.
 Be the first in the region to have services as a competitive differentiator with a high priority developer Concierge Service.
 Investigate a "One Window Access" approach for high priority developmental services via a concierge service.
 A concierge service acts as a steward for developers and businesses looking to expand by guiding the business through the development process and helping to anticipate and meet the needs of specific processes.
-The concierge assists with Short to Medium Reviewing municipal documents to ensure that plans, policies and processes promote an investment friendliness environment 4.3 Showcase the municipality as a business- friendly Providing flow charts, user guides and best practice tips to assist developers in understanding the development process and expectations for the Municipality and the developer jurisdiction b.
-Coordinating pre-consultation meetings designed to allow people with business development ideas an opportunity to pitch them and get feedback from all key decision-makers in the development process in advance of beginning the formal application process Ensuring that all forms and applications are available from a single source and that guidance and instruction can be provided about meeting any required deliverables Following-up with businesses after the approval process via aftercare programming designed to identify emergent challenges and ways to improve the development process for future users 4.4 Assist Maintain an inventory of businesses identified with plans to sell Short businesses with transitions and sale or transfer or retire in the short to medium term Promote and partner on succession planning workshops and services to independent businesses Work with least real actes a community to project with businesses Short to ensure continuity Work with local real estate community to assist with business continuity Short 4.5 Develop business champions Partner with the County, Chamber, BIA and Community Futures to expand the mentorship and appreciation programs for successful businesses.
+The concierge assists with: Short to Medium Reviewing municipal documents to ensure that plans, policies and processes promote an investment friendliness environment.
+4.3 Showcase the municipality as a business- friendly a.
+Providing flow charts, user guides and best practice tips to assist developers in understanding the development process and expectations for the Municipality and the developer. jurisdiction Coordinating pre-consultation meetings designed to allow people with business development ideas an opportunity to pitch them and get feedback from all key decision-makers in the development process in advance of beginning the formal application process.
+Ensuring that all forms and applications are available from a single source and that guidance and instruction can be provided about meeting any required deliverables. d.
+Following-up with businesses after the approval process via aftercare programming designed to identify emergent challenges and ways to improve the development process for future users.
+4.4 Assist Maintain an inventory of businesses identified with plans to sell Short businesses with transitions and or retire in the short to medium term.
+Promote and partner on succession planning workshops and • Chart sale or transfer Promote and partner on succession planning workshops and services to independent businesses.
+Short to ensure continuity Work with local real estate community to assist with business continuity.
+Short 4.5 Develop business champions Partner with the County, Chamber, BIA and Community Futures to expand the mentorship and appreciation programs for successful businesses.
 Medium

-Goal Actions Timing 4.6 Encourage business incubation and B2B collaboration Investigate the feasibility of office space or a co-working space for professionals and small businesses to encourage networking among home-based businesses to leverage shared resources and attract Lone Eagles Long 4.7 Re- Imagination of the Downtown as a multi-use area Downtown street-level retail should be maintained where possible and form partnerships with downtown offices to encourage mutually beneficial relationships (i.e. parking, exclusive sales) Review pedestrian infrastructure to encourage foot traffic and keep visitors downtown longer Review parking requirements within downtown cores and investigate opportunities to provide EV charging stations MediumMediumMedium
+4.6 Encourage and the second section of the first of the second section of the section of the section of the second section of the section of the second section of the sectio Investigate the feasibility of office space or a co-working space for professionals and small businesses to encourage networking among home-based businesses to leverage shared resources and attract Lone Eagles.
+Long 4.7 Re- Imagination of the Downtown as a multi-use area Downtown street-level retail should be maintained where possible and form partnerships with downtown offices to encourage mutually beneficial relationships (i.e. parking, exclusive sales).
+Review pedestrian infrastructure to encourage foot traffic and keep visitors downtown longer.
+Review parking requirements within downtown cores and MediumMediumMedium